thomasglasser/Tommys-Json-Generator/src/guides/miraculous.md

 - `powered_4.png`, the powered texture with less than 5 minutes left

 The suit textures must be located in the `assets/<namespace>/textures/item/armor/miraculous` subfolder.
-There are 4 texture variants for the suit:
+There are four texture variants for the suit:
 - `<id>.png`, the default texture
 - `<id>_glowmask.png`, the glowmask texture
 - `<id>_<frame>.png`, the transformation frame texture